Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Background

-The structure of the interactions between the agents can be represented with a (hyper-) graph called a \emph{coordination graph} \cite{graphs}.
-A coordination graph has a node for each agent in the team and (hyper) edges connecting agents in the same factor.
-Figure \ref{fig:graphs} shows some examples coordination graphs.
-Coordination graphs are a useful instrument to represent interactions between agents and there are many algorithms that exploit such structures and require good approximations of the action-value function in order to efficiently select a maximizing joint action, e.g., \emph{variable elimination} \cite{local} or \emph{max-sum} \cite{maxsum,graphs}.
+where $\mathcal{E}$ is the set of these factors and $a_e=\langle a_i\rangle_{i\in e}$ is the \emph{local joint action} of the agents that participate in factor $e$.
+Coordination graphs are a useful instrument to represent interactions between agents and many algorithms exploit such structure and require good approximations of the action-value function in order to efficiently select a maximizing joint action, e.g., \emph{variable elimination} \cite{local} or \emph{max-sum} \cite{maxsum,decentralized}.

-There are many cases in which the problem itself is not perfectly factored according to a coordination graph that can be exploited.
+However, there are many cases in which the problem itself is not factored, or the factorization is not known in advance and thus cannot be exploited.
 In these cases, however, it can still be useful to resort to an approximate factorization \cite{factored}:

-obtained by considering a decomposition of the original function in a desired number of local approximate terms $\hat{Q}_e(a_e)$, thus forming an approximation $\hat{Q}$ of the original action-value function $Q(a)$.
+obtained by decomposing the original function into a number of local approximate terms $\hat{Q}_e(a_e)$, thus approximating the original action-value function $Q(a)$.